DevOpsPlayground/DIY/modules/dns/README.md

 ##

 This module creates a separate DNS record for each user of the playground.
-This is used to have a more memmoryable name so that user don't need to remember IP addresses.
+This is used to have a more memorable name so that user don't need to remember IP addresses.

-DNS records are automaticlly made when applyed and will give a random adjective.
+DNS records are automatically made when applied and will give a random adjective.
 This will end with the prefix of -panda as shown below.
 - To make the name more memorable.